-Some juries may just simply be on the physician’s side because their experience is to trust the average physician as the expert.
+Some juries may just be on the physician’s side because their experience is to trust the average physician as the expert.
 They may just be skeptical of the claim.

 The Negligence Standard in a Malpractice Case

 - The defendant owed a duty of care to the plaintiff.
-This is not a hard thing to prove in a medical malpractice case where the doctor has a duty of care to their patients.
+This is not hard to prove in a medical malpractice case where the doctor has a duty of care to their patients.

 - The defendant did not uphold their duty of care since they did not act as a reasonable physician would under the circumstances.

-- The plaintiff suffered some type of injury.
+- The plaintiff suffered some injuries.

 Where Plaintiffs Have Difficulty in a Malpractice Claim

-Just because a medical malpractice trial is difficult does not mean that you should avoid it at all costs.
+Just because a medical malpractice trial is difficult does not mean you should avoid it at all costs.
 You may be left with no choice but to go in front of a jury because the defendant is not making a reasonable settlement offer for whatever reason.

 However, you should adjust your expectations to know that this is when your malpractice claim can get difficult.